Darxo/Line-of-Sight-Fix/README.md

 # Description

 Completely rewrite the vanilla calculation for line of sight as well as what is considered cover.
-In general it's now easier to look around cover and uphill and you can actually hide behind hills now from enemy archers or at least use them as cover.
+In general it's now a bit easier to look around cover and uphill but it is harder to look over/behind hills.
-These two rewrites can be turned off in the options.
+You can now hide behind hills from enemy archers or at least use them as cover.

 # List of all Changes